Guyana, French Guiana and Suriname: the forgotten frontiers of northern Brazil – News

 “There is not a very strong tourism because there is a difficulty in circulation, from a structural point of view.
 Tourism in the Caribbean region is linked to the issue of beaches and [no norte da América do Sul] you have a predominance of a coast with formation of mangroves”, highlights Silva.

-To Georgetown, the cheapest flight costs R$4,289 and a 35-hour pilgrimage and two stopovers.
-The passenger takes off at Guarulhos airport, lands in Bogotá, Colombia, waits for 12 hours and flies to Miami, United States.
+To Georgetown, the cheapest flight costs R$4,289 and requires a 35-hour pilgrimage and two stopovers.
+The passenger takes off from Guarulhos airport, lands in Bogotá, Colombia, waits 12 hours and flies to Miami, United States.
 After another nine hours between stops, the journey finally has its final leg with arrival at Cheddi Jagan International Airport in Guyana.

-The life of those who leave São Paulo for Paramaribo is easier and cheaper.
+Traveling from São Paulo to Paramaribo is easier and cheaper.
 With R$1,359, the passenger takes off from Congonhas and lands in Brasília, where he waits for five hours for the flight that will take him to Belém, Pará.
-Another hour of waiting and the tourist makes the final leg of the trip, to the international airport Paramaribo-Zanderij.
+Another hour of waiting, and the tourist makes the final leg of the trip, to the international airport Paramaribo-Zanderij.

 Using Google’s flight search tool, the R7 could not find flights to Cayenne.
-Silva warns that it would be easier to travel to France for tourism, on the other side of the Atlantic Ocean, than to the capital of French Guiana.
+Silva warns that it would be easier to travel for tourism to France, on the other side of the Atlantic Ocean, than to the capital of French Guiana.

 land border

-The geographic limitations caused by the Amazon Forest, linked to territorial disputes between countries, hamper Brazilian efforts to build a road network that connects the region more easily.
+The geographic limitations caused by the Amazon rainforest, linked to territorial disputes between countries, hamper Brazilian efforts to build a road network that more easily interconnects the region.

 “We have a problem with the construction of roads itself.
-You have an area in Guyana that is still contested by Venezuelans, and that several Brazilian attempts to invest in highways were thwarted by the Venezuelan State’s stance”, emphasizes Lyra Junior.
+You have an area in Guyana that is still contested by Venezuelans and in which several Brazilian attempts to invest in highways were thwarted by the Venezuelan State’s stance”, emphasizes Lyra Júnior.

-One of the few land connections between the last city of Roraima (Bonfim) and the first city of Guyana (Lethem) is the Ponte Prefeito Olavo Brasil Filho, better known as Ponte do Rio Tacutu.
-The curiosity of this work is that it forces Brazilian drivers to change to the right lane on the Guyana side, as the country adopts the English hand as a legacy of the British colonial past.
+One of the few land connections between the last city of Roraima (Bonfim) and the first city of Guyana (Lethem) is the Prefeito Olavo Brasil Filho bridge, better known as the Tacutu river bridge.
+The curiosity of this work is that it forces Brazilian drivers to change to the right lane on the Guyana side, as the country adopts the English hand, a legacy of the British colonial past.

-“We end up being more concerned with the countries that are seen as more powerful, more relevant in the international system, and even within the scope of South America, countries with which we have a more intense relationship, whether economically or because of political disputes”, concludes Silva.
+“We end up being more concerned with countries that are seen as more powerful, more relevant in the international system, and, even in the context of South America, countries with which we have a more intense relationship, whether economic or political disputes”, concludes Silva.